maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 There are multiple other types of knife tools that can punch, roll, shear paper...
 But those are super expensive and we don't have these kinds at the ULB.

-Some cutters use ultrasonic energy to melt plastic or burn wood at the same time of cutting !
+Some cutters use ultrasonic energy to melt plastic or burn wood at the same time as cutting!
 I would love to try one of these a day.

 ### Laser cutters
 We have a [CO2 EPILOG FUSION PRO](https://www.epiloglaser.fr/machines-laser/fusion-pro-laser-series.htm) with a working surface of 30x60cm and that is interfaced with CorelDraw.
-The CO2 part means that the gain medium is actually CO2 !
+The CO2 part means that the gain medium is CO2!
 The medium will change the light frequency of the laser and given that materials don't absorb all frequencies at the same level, the laser frequency will influence the type of material it can cut.

 <figure> <center>
   <img src="./../../img/mod03/epilog.jpg" alt="epilog" width="80%" />